Claude Moraes: House of Lords

 Moraes was nominated for a life peerage by Prime Minister Keir Starmer in late 2024.
 He was created Baron Moraes, of Hawkhill in the City of Dundee, on 15 January 2025, and was introduced to the House of Lords on 16 January.
 On 10 February 2025, he was appointed as a lord-in-waiting government whip.
 He left the Government on 22 July 2025.
+He was appointed to the Justice and Home Affairs Select Committee in January 2026.

 Honours and recognition

 In 2011 Moraes was Dod's and the European Parliament Magazines 'MEP of the Year' for work on human rights.
-In 2016 he was named as one of Politico Magazine's "40 MEPs Who Actually Matter".
+In 2016 he was named as one of Politicos "40 MEPs Who Actually Matter".
 In 2017 the organisation Vote Watch Europe listed him as "the most influential" British MEP and sixth most influential MEP in the European Parliament.
 In 2019 he was given the Ambassador Award for work on EU citizens rights by the3million.
 Claude Moraes was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to human rights, and awarded an honorary doctorate (DUniv) by the University of Greenwich in 2022.